How a Toxic Upbringing Quietly Shaped My 14-Year Career

 Early Patterns That Showed Up at Work

-I have always struggled with impatience.
-I often jump to the next exciting thing before completing the current one.
-Strangely, the efforts that I put into my work usually made me the centre of attention.
-However, internally, I felt very uncomfortable with the attention.
+On the other hand, the efforts that I put into my work usually made me the centre of attention.
+However, internally, I felt very uncomfortable with it.
 I constantly struggled between working quietly and going above and beyond to get promoted quickly.
-I was scared to stop the momentum I was building, fearing that the company leaders would no longer remember me and I might fall behind my peers.
+I was hesitant to pause my progress, concerned that the company leaders might overlook me and I could fall behind my peers.

 Over time, these patterns stopped being invisible and began leaving consequences I could no longer ignore.